algolia-samples/avsearch/README.md

 # Contributing

 This project is open source and welcomes contributions.
-We only ask that you adhere to our [Code of Conduct](https://github.com/algolia-samples/.github/blob/master/CODE_OF_CONDUCT.md) when contributing.
+We only ask that you adhere to our [Code of Conduct](https://github.com/algolia-samples/.github/blob/master/CODE_OF_CONDUCT.md) when contributing and our process outlined below:

+1. After completing your change, run the `scripts/pre-commit.sh` script to format and lint your code to fit our styling.
+This will run [Black](https://github.com/psf/black) and [Flake8](https://github.com/pycqa/flake8) automatically with our settings.
+2. Submit a Pull Request with your changes and request approval.
+3. Allow one week for your code to be reviewed by an Algolia team member.
+If changes are requested, these will need to be resolved before the changes are merged.

 # Authors